-Any student-athlete falling below the GPA or credit requirements will not be excused from any academic responsibility for any intercollegiate athletic related activity.
+Any student-athlete falling below the GPA or credit requirements will not be excused from any academic responsibility\ for any intercollegiate athletic related activity\.

-First semester ends with the conclusion of Winter Session.
+First semester ends with the conclusion of January term.
 Second semester ends with the conclusion of the Summer Sessions.

-Academic responsibilities include, but are not limited to:

-Physically attending a class, submitting an academic assignment, taking an exam, an interactive tutorial or computer-assisted instruction session, attending a study group assigned by a professor, or participating in an online discussion about academic matters.
+- \Academic responsibilities include, but are not limited to - Physically attending a class; submitting an academic assignment - Taking an exam, an interactive tutorial or computer-assisted instruction - Attending a study group that is assigned by the professor - Participating in an online discussion about academic matters